Yevhwnii/projectit-front/README.md

 ###

-This is frontend part of project created for passing subject during Bachelor studies in my University.
+This is frontend part of project created in React for passing subject during Bachelor studies in my University.
 Backend part was create by my groupmates

 ####